Buffalo General Medical Center

 The history of the former Millard Fillmore Gates Circle Hospital is also marked by many significant “firsts,” most notably the first successful cardiac pacemaker implantation into a human.

-Kaleida Health’s hospitals boast the latest, state-of-the-art technology, surgeons who are experts in the diagnosis and treatment of cardiac conditions, and multidisciplinary cardiac teams who provide patients with high quality, compassionate care.
+Kaleida Health’s hospitals boast the latest, state-of-the-art technology, surgeons who are experts in the diagnosis and treatment of cardiac conditions and injuries, and multidisciplinary cardiac teams who provide patients with high quality, compassionate care.

-To view all of our cardiovascular programs, click here.
+To view all of our cardiovascular programs, please click here.